Quick Reference

 - moving changes upstream that rewrite commits that are already present upstream

-Glossary Term Entry Location: Tools & Techniques - force push
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - force push

 fork